back to top ↑

 Assignment

-Once you are complete produce a playblast of the animated sequence and submit it to Assignment 7 on UNM Learn before midnight the Sunday at the end of Spring break.
+Once you are complete produce a playblast of the animated sequence and submit it to Assignment 7 on UNM Canvas before the listed due date on Canvas.

 Todo List